 Who Qualifies for Care Coordination Services?

 Individuals who have both Medicare Part B and two or more chronic health conditions are eligible for Care Coordination Services.
-Patients with a Medicare Advantage Plan through a private insurance company are not eligible for Care Coordination Services.
+Patients with a Medicare Advantage Plan through a private insurance company may be eligible for Care Coordination Services.

 How Do I Sign Up?

 If you are interested in Care Coordination to help understand and manage your care, please speak with your primary care provider about a referral.
-You will be required to sign a consent form before services can begin.
+A referral must be placed by a primary care provider before services can begin.